The Smart 6 is solid and if you want or need the extra cleaning modes and features it offers, then I doubt you will be disappointed.

 The brush should need no real ongoing maintenance.
 As a moulded brush with a virtually all in one design, a rinse and a wipe down is all that is needed.
 Should something go wrong, there is as standard a 24 month warranty; this covers the battery too.

-All told there is a lot to like about the Smart 6 and what criticisms I have are to be honest limited.
+All told there is a lot to like about the Smart 6 and what criticisms I have are, to be honest limited.

 My biggest complaint really is more around Oral-B and where the Smart 6 sits within the range.
-It is different to all the other brushes in a way, but in another, it is so very similar.
+It is different from all the other brushes in a way, but in another, it is so very similar.
 Choosing whether the 6000 is right for you is not that easy when you have such similar models in the range that are fractionally cheaper or more expensive.

 - Primarily white in colour with a silver/blue inset

 - Grippy rubber on the rear ensures the brush remains in hand

 - White illumination for cleaning modes, power indicator etc.